oracle-livelabs/apex/scm-ai-agents/4-run-application/4-add-agent-run-application.md

 ## Task 3: Run the Application

-In this task, you will launch the application and validate the end-to-end procurement process.
-It begins with a stock shortage, continues through supplier evaluation, and ends with creation of a planned purchase order.
+In this task, you will launch the application and validate an end-to-end warehouse operations flow.
+It begins with identifying low stock, continues through locating where inventory is held, and ends with creating a controlled stock adjustment.

 1. From the saved **Page Designer** screen, click **Run** to launch the application.